AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 ```

 - Outdated crate `k256`.
 The version used is `0.9.6` and the last version is `0.11.5`.
+  A Lot of fixes were added post `0.9.6` releases and can be found in the [CHANGELOG.md](https://github.com/RustCrypto/elliptic-curves/blob/master/k256/CHANGELOG.md) file.
   Use an IDE extension like [crates](https://marketplace.visualstudio.com/items?itemName=serayuzgur.crates) for VSCode, the builtin `cargo search` command for finding last releases of crates or manually search for a crate on https://crates.io and follow install instructions.

 _`crates` extension output on VSCode IDE_: